Great Fergana Canal: History

-A negative ecological change caused by the Great Fergana Canal created was the desiccation of the Aral Sea as a result of poor water management and overuse.
+A negative ecological change caused by the Great Fergana Canal was the desiccation of the Aral Sea as a result of poor water management and overuse.

 Uses

-The main purpose for the canal was to irrigate the cotton fields of the Fergana Valley by the waters of Syr Darya River in efforts to establish agricultural independence from the western cotton market, other crop yields also include vegetables and wheat.
+The main purpose for the canal was to irrigate the cotton fields of the Fergana Valley by the waters of Syr Darya River in efforts to establish agricultural independence from the western cotton market, and other crop yields also include vegetables and wheat.